Bruce Lefroy Centre

 Established in 2003 through the generosity of the Lefroy family and friends, the Bruce Lefroy Centre (BLC) conducts research into genetic diseases.
 The mission of the Bruce Lefroy Centre is to create knowledge that will benefit individuals, families and communities affected by genetic conditions.

-The Centre has a focus on research into genetic diseases that affect the nervous system and research into genetic testing, ethics in clinical genetics and study of genetic syndromes.
+The Centre has a focus on research into genetic diseases that affect the nervous system and research into genetic testing, ethics in clinical genetics and the study of genetic syndromes.

 Our two research groups

-Throughout its history, the Centre has launched several ground-breaking studies and has contributed to worldwide knowledge of genetics, helping countless children and their families, with projects including the Accelerated Gene Identification Program.
+Throughout its history, the centre has launched several ground-breaking studies and has contributed to worldwide knowledge of genetics, helping countless children and their families, with projects including the Accelerated Gene Identification Program.

 The team has made major discoveries and is developing better treatments for conditions like Ataxia, Brain Malformations, Friedreich ataxia and haemochromatosis.
 These results are helping us to diagnose conditions faster, develop new treatments and provide better, more comprehensive counselling to families.